mindenit-answers/client/CONTRIBUTING.md

-# Contributing to Mindenit Answers
+# Contributing to Nure Answers

 First off, thanks for taking the time to contribute! ♥

-The following is a set of guidelines for contributing to Mindenit Answers.
+The following is a set of guidelines for contributing to Nure Answers.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents